rahmansunbeam/codespace-python-postgres-template/README.md

-# codespace-python-postgres-template
+# devcontainer-python-pgsql-rust
-A repo to create a codespace container with python, postgresql, rust and jupyterlab.
+A repo to create a devcontainer with python, postgresql, rust and jupyterlab.
+This can also be used in Codespace.

 ### Steps to setup
 - install docker and vscode